building robust supply chains through sustainable purchasing

 Responsible purchasing isn't a constraint, it's a compass.

-Supplier relationships, performance & governance
+Supplier performance & governance

 Stronger supplier relationships are built on collaboration, not only transactions.